Lewis & Clark Graduate School of Education & Counseling

 Print This Course

-CPSY 594 Proposal Writing
+CTSP 594 Proposal Writing

 Content: Direct instruction and support for the process of preparing a thesis and/or other research or grant proposals.
 Includes both a colloquium and individual consultations with a thesis chair (or, if not writing a thesis, another faculty member).
 The colloquium will focus on the refinement of research questions, the specifics of research design, and the Human Subjects in Research application process.
 Consultations with thesis committee chair or other faculty member will focus on the development of a manuscript that clearly details the purpose of the research, summarizes relevant literature, and identifies the proposed design and methodology for the research project.

-Restrictions: Permission of thesis coordinator.
+Restrictions: Permission of program director or thesis coordinator

 Credits: 1 semester hour.